Children's gastroenterology

 After your appointment

-A letter will be sent to your GP with a report of the consultation – a copy of this letter will be sent to you and any outstanding results will be sent or telephoned through rapidly.
+A letter will be sent to your GP with a report of the consultation – a copy of this letter will also be sent to you.
+Any outstanding results will be sent or telephoned through rapidly.

 Follow-up appointments will be arranged either at St Mary's Hospital or Chelsea and Westminster Hospital.